If an employer fires a new worker within their 90-day probationary period, are they culpable for unemployment benefits paid? Learn this answer and...

 Social media is here to stay, so creating a policy to make it work for your company’s benefit is a necessity.
 Your unique protocols will depend on your company and how interacting with social networks works best for you.

 Instead of avoiding social media, create a policy that is well-worded and easy to understand.

 Stratus.hr helps companies stay up-to-date with workplace policies and provides on-the-go access to your employee handbook via our mobile app.
-For more information, please complete the form below.
+For more information, please schedule a consultation.

 - Negative Social Media Post: Protected or Unprotected Behavior?

 - Leverage Social Media to Recruit a Broader Applicant Pool